adyutaa/fakenews-detection/README.md

-# FDetecting Fake News with Machine Learning (using TfidVectorizer)
+# Detecting Fake News with Machine Learning (using TfidVectorizer & PassiveAggresiveClassifier)

 # What is TfidVectorizer?